-In this article, you will learn how to clone a Git repo (repository) using Sourcetree.
-This can be very a useful skill to have if you are part of a development team.
-It is also useful if all you want to do is to contribute to an open source project.
+This article will show how to clone a Git repo (repository) using Sourcetree, which can be an instrumental skill if you are part of a development team.
+It is also helpful if you only want to contribute to an open source project.

 - What is a Git repository & what is GitHub?

 As an SDET, there will come a time when you will need to collaborate with other team members on an automation project.
 Teams collaborate by storing the automation project in a central location where all the team members can access it.
 Doing so allows teams to be more effective since everyone can collaborate simultaneously without waiting for other team members.

 This article will look at two ubiquitous tools for accomplishing this task.
 These tools are GitHub and Sourcetree.
 Let’s begin by taking a look at what these are.